-One of the most popular Hapé around, this clearing blend is frequently used during Ayahuasca ceremonies and occasionally at Yopo ceremonies.
-This blend contains the ash from the bark of the Amazonian tree “Byrsonima crassifólia” also known as Murici, which is mixed with Nicotiana Rustica known as Moi.
-This blend is made by the Huni Kuin and the Kaxinawa tribe.
+One of the most popular hapé blends available, our hapé murici is frequently used during Ayahuasca ceremonies and occasionally at Yopo ceremonies.
+This blend contains the ash from the bark of the Amazonian tree byrsonima crassifólia, also known as Murici, which is mixed with nicotiana rustica, also known as Moi.
+This blend is made by the Huni Kuin and the Kaxinawa tribes.

 The physical benefits of this blend include cleansing energy in the lower belly which helps with inflammation, diarrhea, fever, and gastrointestinal issues.
-Spiritually and energetically it gives pause to toxic emotions like anger and fear, allowing for a more objective look at problems as it slows egoic and judgemental tendences.
-It affects the entire energetic field of the body, specifically the crown and heart and is good for the root and sacral chakras.
+Spiritually and energetically, it gives pause to toxic emotions like anger and fear, allowing for a more objective look at problems as it slows egoic and judgemental tendencies.
+It affects the entire energetic field of the body, specifically the crown and heart, and is good for the root and sacral chakras.

 In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.